The Tooth Summit

 Participants should have previous experience climbing either at a gym or in an outdoor setting and should be comfortable rappelling and belaying a lead climber.
 If you would like to participate in The Tooth climb but do not have these skills consider joining an Intro to Outdoor Rock Climbing Course with us.

 - Overview of Trad Climbing Gear – cams, nuts, slings

 - Techniques to climb rock faces and cracks

 - Rope management at a belay

 - Belaying a lead climber in a multi-pitch environment

 PassportNot Required for Americans

-We hike in from the Source Lake Overlook trailhead for about an hour to reach the foot of The Tooth.
+We hike in from the Source Lake Overlook trailhead for three hours to reach the base of The Tooth near Pineapple Pass.

 As a newbie to rock climbing, I took the intro to outdoor rock climbing with Miyar Adventures.
 Our lead instructor, Sandeep was great and so was his assistant who joined us for the course training at Gritscone.
 As a group of five, we were able to tackle five climbs in one day ranging from 5.5 to 5.9.
 This allowed each climber more opportunities to practice the techniques, work on the commands, and gain experience with various rock formations.
 It’s a great value esp. considering we were a small group.
 Sandeep is a knowledgeable climber and a genuinely nice person.
 We hung out for a bit after the course and had great conversations with interesting people!